Columbia View Blueberries Formerly Klock Farm

 Spotted Wing Drosophila Fruit Fly

-A newly recognized pest in Oregon continues to concern fruit growers and researchers with the recent discovery of the Spotted Wing Drosophila fruit fly.
-The Spotted Wing Drosophila is a close relative to the common fruit fly that feeds on spoiled and rotting fruit like bananas.
+Spotted Wing Drosophila continues to concern fruit growers and researchers and research into more chemical friendly controls are advancing by the year The Spotted Wing Drosophila is a close relative to the common fruit fly that feeds on spoiled and rotting fruit like bananas.
 In contrast, the Spotted Wing Drosophila infests fresh fruit, which presents a significant concern to both customers and growers.

 The OSU extension service is advising Oregon fruit farmers to take precaution with Spotted Wing Drosophila.
 Klock Farm practices an aggressive approach to Integrated Past Management and will monitor first and foremost.
 We will not apply control measures unless we absolutely have too.
-However, just as with last year, if the fly traps (how we monitor and determine the infestation) are full of the Spotted Wing Drosophila flies we will have to spray.
+If the fly traps (how we monitor and determine the infestation) are full of the Spotted Wing Drosophila flies we will have to spray.
 The Spotted Wing Drosophila does not appear until the fruit is ripening or fully ripe, so we will not know if we have to control them until the harvest season.